fylgja/fylgja/components/pagination/README.md

 </nav>
 ```

-Or even more options.
-Like a pagination slider thumbs with images as content, instead of text.
+Or even more options, like a pagination slider thumbs with images as content, instead of text.

 ## Config

-As with almost all of our components.
-CSS variables can be configured to add your own look/style.
+As with almost all of our components, CSS variables can be configured to add your own look/style.

-Want direct control on the base styles.
-Down here are the following SCSS variables can you modify.
+Want direct control on the base styles, here are the following SCSS variables can you modify.

 ```scss
 $enable-pagination-old-gap: true !default;